YinruiSun/MT_confounding/README.md

 # MT_confounding

+Codes for article:

-Codes for **A Decorrelating and Debiasing Approach to Simultaneous Inference for High-Dimensional Confounded Models**.
+**Sun, Y., Ma, L., & Xia, Y. (2024).
+A Decorrelating and Debiasing Approach to Simultaneous Inference for High-Dimensional Confounded Models. _Journal of the American Statistical Association_, 119(548), 2857–2868.**

 The file `functions.r` includes the codes to generate synthetic data and implement the methods.